smithy-lang/smithy-rs/design/src/rfcs/rfc0012_crates_io_publishing.md

 The publisher tool will be updated to read the `versions.toml` to yank all versions published in a release.
 This process will look as follows:
 1. Take a path to a local clone of the [aws-sdk-rust] repository
-2. Confirm the branch is `main` and that HEAD is tagged as a release
+2. Confirm the working tree is currently unmodified and on a release tag.
 3. Read `versions.toml` and print out summary of crates to yank
 4. Confirm with user before proceeding
 5. Yank crates

 ### Changes Checklist

+- [ ] Update `rust-semverver` to a newer nightly that can compile `aws-smithy-client`
 - [ ] Establish initial `versions.toml` in `aws-sdk-rust/main`
 - [ ] Set version numbers in runtime crates in [smithy-rs]
 - [ ] Update the auto-sync tool to generate `versions.toml`